agbign20/datavizfinalproject/updates.md

 ## March 23 End of Class

 I continued creating the shiny app for the MLB data set.
 I also have problems with reordering the players according to their salary.
 I attempted to fix this while working on my project.

+## March 28 Beginning of Class

+I played around with the tab panel layout on my shiny app and in the end decided to leave it in intervals of 1 year with the last tab allowing users to customize the years they want to look at.